Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/nested-loops.rst

 Nested Loops
 ============

-We have seen the advantages of using various methods of iteration, or looping.
-Now let's take a look at what happens when we combine looping procedures.

 The placing of one loop inside the body of another loop is called nesting.
 When you "nest" two loops, the outer loop takes control of the number of complete repetitions of the inner loop.
-While all types of loops may be nested, the most commonly nested loops are for loops.
 How this works is that the first pass of the outer loop triggers the inner loop, which executes to completion.
 Then the second pass of the outer loop triggers the inner loop again.
 This repeats until the outer loop finishes.
-In a flow chart it looks like:

 A Nested for loop (in most computer programming languages) takes the generic form of: